CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 - *RSA target similarity searchlight measure*.
 Use the behavioural similarity ratings from ``models/haxby2001_behav.mat`` and the data in ``glm_t12-average_8cond-tstat.nii`` from participant ``s01``.
 Then run a searchlight to localize regions in the brain where the neural similarity is similar to the behavioural similarity ratings.
 Show a map with representational similarities using :ref:`cosmo_plot_slices`.

   Suggested functions:

     - :ref:`cosmo_searchlight`
     - :ref:`cosmo_target_dsm_corr_measure`
     - :ref:`cosmo_plot_slices`

 - *RSA between-participant reliabillity searchlight*.
 Using data from participants `s01` and `s02`, load the ``glm_t12-average_8cond-tstat.nii`` data from each of the two participants.
 Then run two searchlights (one for each participant) with about 100 voxels per searchlight: use the :ref:`cosmo_dissimilarity_matrix_measure` to store the vector form (a vector with the elements of the lower diagonal) of dissimilarity matrices at each voxel location. .
 Then use a ``for`` loop over the features (voxels) to compute, for each voxel (i.e. feature, searchlight location), the correlation between the vector form between the two participants.
 Show a map using :ref:`cosmo_plot_slices`.
-(Note: it is not uncommon for this exercise to take 10 minutes, or even longer, to run on a standard PC)
+(Note: it is not uncommon for this exercise to take 10 minutes, or even longer, to run on a standard PC).

+  Suggested functions:

     - :ref:`cosmo_searchlight`
     - :ref:`cosmo_dissimilarity_matrix_measure`